Decoding the Legalities Behind TN Speaker Disqualifying Dinakaran MLAs

 Now, voluntarily giving up of membership is liable to be interpreted in different ways.
 It is not a question of resignation but a voluntary action and is related to their conduct.
 This is what has been decided by the Supreme Court in a number of cases.
 If the Speaker is convinced that their conduct is such that it counts as giving up the party membership, although they have not resigned formally, then there are grounds to disqualify them and this is the Constitutional precedent.

 Now, in Tamil Nadu’s context, whether the conduct of these 18 MLAs asking the Governor to dismiss their leader K Palaniswami amounts to giving up membership or not.
-This is the crucial question which has to be answered by the court on Monday.
+This is the crucial question which has to be answered by the court.

 What the scope of judicial review?
 Is the Constitution silent on the grounds to disqualify members of the house?